 At the same time that the Maryvale facility was being built, 78 kilometres of new pipeline and eight new pump stations were also constructed

 Added to these investments a new pipeline to transport in excess of 1000 megalitres per year of raw sewage from the Sale, Wurruk and Fulham communities to Dutson Downs was constructed.

 This raw waste is then treated to produce recycled water for irrigation of crops and pasture on Gippsland Water’s Dutson Downs property.

 Wastewater from all the above towns and industries was previously treated and discharged to the Ocean.

 As well as being the site of a major wastewater treatment facility, the Maryvale site is also home to the Banksia Award winning Vortex Education Centre.

 The Vortex hosts school, university and community groups with interactive displays explaining the importance of the facility to the local environment and the water cycle.

-Gippsland Water holds regular Open Day events at the Gippsland Water Factory and allows small groups to tour the facility.
+Gippsland Water allows small groups to tour the Gippsland Water Factory.

 Please contact Gippsland Water should your community group wish to visit the site.